ted-spence-avalara/developer-dot/avatax/dev-guide/customizing-transaction/using-address-types.md

 </ul>
 <h4>Assertions</h4>
 <ul class="dev-guide-list">
-    <li>The taxable amount should be $100.00 with a total tax amount of $8.58.</li>
+    <li>The taxable amount should be $100.00 with a total tax amount of $7.75.</li>
-    <li>Line1 should have a total tax amount of $5.04, while Line 2 has 2.72.</li>
-    <li>Both lines should be sourced in California with the following jurisdictions:
+    <li>The document should be sourced in California with the following jurisdictions:
         <ul class="dev-guide-list">
             <li>California State</li>
             <li>Orange County</li>